Uploading Data Files

 Before You Begin

-You must first create a dataset and describe the experiments, biosamples, and replicates used for that dataset.
+You must first create a dataset and describe the experiments and biosamples used for that dataset.
 Once you have completed those steps you may upload data files.

 Interactive File Upload